 A DMP is a living document.
 It may well be that you are not able to answer some of these questions at first, or only roughly, for example because you wish to obtain someone's advice.
 Or it may turn out that it is better to handle things differently than originally planned.
 You can always adapt or add to your DMP.

 There are various templates and checklists available for drawing up a data management plan.
 The filled-in template is then your data management plan.
 Your research funder or research institute may have its own DMP template.
 If your funder or institute does not provide a template, you can use the general UvA or AUAS template.
-This template comes with a guidance document in which every question is explained.
+Many templates, among which the UvA and AUAS ones, are to be found in DMPonline.

-If you apply for funding at one of the English Research Councils, you can use the DMPOnline to write a data management plan.
+If you apply for funding at one of the English Research Councils, you can use the DMPonline to write a data management plan as well.
 Templates which satisfy the requirements of the most important American research funders are available via the DMPTool.

 Good data management involves costs, both in hours and in money.
 The UK Data Service has developed a checklist which can help you work out these costs, for example for a grant request.